-SEC sue Tesla's Musk for fraud, seek to bar him as officer
+SEC sue Musk for fraud, seek to remove him from Tesla

 On Aug.
 24, after news of the SEC probe had become known, Musk blogged that Tesla would remain public, citing investor resistance.

+The lawsuit does not preclude action by the Department of Justice, according to one person with knowledge of the SEC’s thinking.
+Tesla disclosed earlier this month that it was answering questions from the Justice Department.

+“This sucks,” said Ross Gerber, president and CEO at Gerber Kawasaki Inc, which owns 41,000 Tesla shares.
+“Don’t think this has ever happened to a CEO before.
+Have no idea where this will go.”

-Reporting by Jonathan Stempel in New York; Additional reporting by Pete Schroeder in Washington; Editing by Bill Rigby and Lisa Shumaker
+Reporting by Jonathan Stempel in New York and Alexandria Sage in San Francisco; Additional reporting by Pete Schroeder in Washington, Ben Klayman in Detroit, Noel Randewich in San Francisco and Jennifer Ablan in New York; Editing by Bill Rigby and Lisa Shumaker